UthkarshMandloi/eyrc2025_task0/README.md

 - Small contours (area < 200) are ignored to reduce noise.
 - Squares are confirmed by checking side lengths, angles, and aspect ratio.

-## Disclaimer

-This is a bonus task and will not be evaluated.
-The goal is to practice using OpenCV for image processing.